CrapsGame Class¶

 Consequences.

-class will iterate through the active Bet
+The CrapsGame class will iterate through the active Bet instances.

-object will be provided to
+Each Bet object and the Player object will be provided to

-instance for resolving one-roll and hardways bets.
+the current Throw instance for resolving one-roll and hardways bets.
 Each

-object will also be provided to
+Bet object and the Player object will also be provided to

-instance to resolve the winning and losing game bets.
+the CrapsGameState instance to resolve the winning and losing game bets.

-We can further simplify this if each Bet
+We can further simplify this if each Bet object carries a reference to the owning Player.

-object has all the information necessary to
+In this way, the Bet object has all the information necessary to

-instance of the outcome.
+notify the Player instance of the outcome.

 In the long run, this reflects the reality of Craps table where the table operators assure that each bet has an owning player.